 - 1. Minimum of 60 semester hours of graduate credit beyond the master's level (see master of science in medicinal chemistry), including a minimum of 15 hours of courses, laboratories and seminars (exclusive of dissertation research) and a minimum of 30 hours of Ph.D. dissertation research. - 2.
-Satisfactory overall performance on a written qualifying examination covering graduate-level medicinal chemistry, biochemistry and either organic chemistry or advanced cell/molecular biology.

-- 3. Selection of a doctoral research adviser, preparation of an acceptable written Ph.D. dissertation proposal in consultation with the adviser, and the satisfactory oral defense of the proposal before the dissertation advisory committee.
+Satisfactory overall performance on a written qualifying examination covering graduate-level medicinal chemistry, biochemistry and either organic chemistry or advanced cell/molecular biology. - 3.
+Selection of a doctoral research adviser, preparation of an acceptable written Ph.D. dissertation proposal in consultation with the adviser, and the satisfactory oral defense of the proposal before the dissertation advisory committee.
 The written qualifying examination and the defense of the dissertation proposal will constitute the examination requirements necessary for advancement to candidacy for the Ph.D. in medicinal chemistry.
 The chair of the doctoral dissertation advisory committee will be the student's doctoral research adviser.
-The dissertation advisory committee will consist of two additional faculty plus one member from outside the student's department or college. - 4.
-Subsequent to admission to candidacy for the Ph.D. degree, the student is expected to spend a minimum of two semesters in full-time study at The University of Toledo. - 5.
+The dissertation advisory committee will consist of two additional Medicinal and Biological Chemistry Department faculty plus one member from outside the student's department or college.

+- 4. Subsequent to admission to candidacy for the Ph.D. degree, the student is expected to spend a minimum of two semesters in full-time study at The University of Toledo. - 5.
 Preparation of a Ph.D. dissertation based on the results of an original research investigation performed by the student during his/her Ph.D. program at The University of Toledo. - 6.
-Successful oral defense of the dissertation before the dissertation advisory committee and presentation of the results of the dissertation research in a seminar before the department of medicinal and biological chemistry. - 7.
+Presentation of the results of the dissertation research in a public seminar before the Department of Medicinal and Biological Chemistry and successful oral defense of the dissertation before the dissertation advisory committee. - 7.
 Acceptance of the dissertation by the Ph.D. dissertation advisor and the dissertation advisory committee. - 8.
 Maintenance of a cumulative graduate GPA of 3.0 or higher. - 9.
 Three semesters of experience as a teaching assistant.
 The program believes experience in teaching is critical to solidifying the student's understanding of the basics of the field and improving communication skills.